ietf-teep/architecture/draft-ietf-teep-architecture.md

     TEE if the SP is no longer offering such services or the services are being revoked from a particular user (or device).
-For example, if a subscription or contract for a particular service has expired, or a payment by the user has not been completed or has been recinded.
+For example, if a subscription or contract for a particular service has expired, or a payment by the user has not been completed or has been rescinded.

   - A Service Provider (SP) must be able to define the relationship between cooperating TAs under the SP's control, and specify whether